Literature

 The Mauritanian

-Movie about democratic practices at Guantanamo Bay prison camp.
+Dramatised documentary of a detainee who experienced democratic practices at the Guantanamo Bay freedom camp.

 Koma